top of page

 Alixandra Risi, Clinical PhD Student

-Alixandra is currently completing her PhD research within the FLINT team, after completing her Honours project with us in 2018.
+Alix recently submitted her PhD research within the FLINT team, after completing her Honours project with us in 2018.
 Her research interests include parent-child interactions and attachment.
-Alixandra’s research focuses on the impact of parental military deployment on young children and the parent-child relationship.
-Her research will also examine whether Parent-Child Interaction Therapy (PCIT) is an effective intervention for military families with young children experiencing attachment, behavioural, and emotional difficulties post-deployment.
+Alix’s research focused on the impact of parental military deployment on young children and the parent-child relationship.
+Her research also examined whether Parent-Child Interaction Therapy (PCIT) is an effective intervention for military families with young children experiencing attachment, behavioural, and emotional difficulties post-deployment.

 Will, our lab mascot